 - Expected premiums, claims and expenses (commissions and other acquisition costs, costs to service policyholders and fulfil claims and overheads) are projected three years ahead as part of the annual operating plan and forecast process.
-Variances between forecast and actual results are reviewed monthly by the senior management team and quarterly by the Board and actions identified and assigned. - The impact of the 3-year plan on the AGL Group's, AGIL's and ALL's future solvency and economic capital position is modelled through the annual ORSA process. - All new business proposals are assessed by the Pricing team against target returns on capital and approved by a committee which includes representatives from Risk or Compliance.
+Variances between forecast and actual results are reviewed monthly by the senior management team and quarterly by the Board and actions identified and assigned. - The impact of the 3-year plan on the AGL Group's and AGIL's future solvency and economic capital position is modelled through the annual ORSA process. - All new business proposals are assessed by the Pricing team against target returns on capital and approved by a committee which includes representatives from Risk and Compliance.